Willian199/dart_ddi/README.md

 ```

 ## Destroyable
-The destroyable parameter, introduced in various registration methods, is optional and can be set to false if you want to make the registered instance indestructible.
-When set to false, the instance cannot be removed using the `destroy` or `destroyByType` methods, providing control over the lifecycle and preventing accidental removal.
+The destroyable parameter, is optional and can be set to false if you want to make the registered instance indestructible.
+When set to false, the instance cannot be removed using the `destroy` or `destroyByType` methods.

 #### Example Usage:
 ```dart